African Straw-Colored Fruit Bat

 Straw colored fruit bats inhabit forest and savanna regions, in trees, caves and protected areas to elevations of 7000 feet.

 Straw-colored fruit bats occupy a wide range of habitats.
 They are a very social animal, and roost in colonies, typically in trees, numbering over 100,000 individuals.
-Typically the fruit bat does not echolocate.
+Typically the fruit bat does not find food by sound, echolocate.
 The bat is nocturnal, and it seeks food at night, using its excellent senses of sight and smell.
 These fruit bats have a peculiar habit of chewing on soft wood, probably to obtain water and moisture.
+The median life span is 5 years.

 The straw-colored fruit bat reaches sexual maturity at about 18 months of age.
 Mating occurs from April to June, but implantation of the embryo for development in the uterus is delayed to ensure birth of the single pup during September to October.
+The pup is born in February to March.
 This takes advantage of the rainy season, for the mating and birth processes, when food is more abundant.
-The female gives parental care, nursing her offspring until it is ready to forage on its own.
+The female gives parental care, nursing her pup until it is ready to forage on its own.

 Flowers, fruits and fruit juices